SRI update

 In May 2023, the construction of the Aftissat 2 wind farm was about to be completed.

 In 2015, General Electric acquired the power and grid business of the French company Alstom.
 The latter's equipment and operations have several times been seen in the occupied territory.
-In December 2020, WSRW reached out to Alstom to inquire whether the firm today has a policy in place that will prevent any involvement in projects in occupied Western Sahara, unless with the explicit consent of the Polisario Front as representative of the people of Western Sahara.
+On 08.12.2020, WSRW reached out to Alstom to inquire whether the firm has a policy in place that will prevent any involvement in projects in occupied Western Sahara, unless with the explicit consent of the Polisario Front as representative of the people of Western Sahara.
 No reply was received.
+WSRW also contacted Alstom on 02.07.2013, and got a response on 17.07.2013.

-WSRW was also in contact with General Electric in 2013, to request the company to withdraw from a tender on renewable energy.
+WSRW was also wrote with General Electric in 2013, to request the company to withdraw from a tender on renewable energy.
 The company responded positively.

 Société d'Exploitation des Ports SA, Morocco (or Marsa Maroc)